thejmazz/js-bioinformatics-exercise/README.md

 in there.
 Finally, when `tryFinish` discovers that we have in fact processed every file, it calls `cb` with the `null` as the error, and the produced data.

-Take a look at the [output][collect-seqs-output] `node collect-seqs.js` produces.
-Lines `156` to `257` look interesting, they are all from *Saccharomyces cerevisiae* strains.
-Wonder how much conservation is there?
-For now though - let's just compare everything - the filtering function is not that clean and fairly  hardcoded.
 You might be beginning to notice what is called **callback hell**.
 There are methods to avoid this endlessly indented dread however - you can chain `.then()`s of [`Promise`s][promise-mdn] (See also [bluebird](https://github.com/petkaantonov/bluebird),